rcullito/searchbing/README.md

 Configuration
 -------------
-An account key is needed to use the Bing Search API.
-You can create a new account for the Bing Search API and obtain account key [here](http://www.bing.com/developers/)
+A subscription and account key are needed to use the Bing Search API.
+You can create a new account for the Bing Search API and obtain account key [here](https://datamarket.azure.com/dataset/bing/search)
+The WebOnly search requires a separate subscription found [here](https://datamarket.azure.com/dataset/bing/searchweb)

 ## Usage

-- valid search types include: Image, Web, News or Video.
+- valid search types include: Image, Web, WebOnly, News or Video.
 The first letter must be capitalized

 - this gem relies on the open-uri, net/http, and json gems.